Updated: March, 2023

 Therefore the difference between a frappe and a milkshake lays in the fact that the former contains ice cream.

-This may be a bit confusing for some people that live in New England, as everywhere else in the US if you opt for a milkshake you will get a nicely textured drink that will most likely contain ice cream too.
+This may be a bit confusing for some people that live in New England, as everywhere else in the US if you order a milkshake you will get a thick cold drink that will most likely contain ice cream too.

 What is a Frappuccino?